Friday, February 19, 2016

 Her show trial is conducted with gratuitous cruelty:

-- It takes place over two days, 8 a.m.-11 p.m. on the first day, 8 a.m. midnight on the second.
-Though she is ill, the queen's only sustenance is half a cup of bouillon toward 4 p.m. on the second day; the woman bringing it spills the other half.
+• It takes place over two days, 8 a.m.-11 p.m. on the first day, 8 a.m. midnight on the second.
+Though she is ill, her only sustenance is half a cup of bouillon toward 4 p.m. on the second day; the woman bringing it spills the other half.

 In Europe, royal consorts had been sent to convents but not killed.
 And nothing against Marie-Antoinette had been proved.
 Yet at 4 a.m. she was declared guilty on all counts, and told she would be executed in the morning.